Are You New to Medicare? Feeling lost? You are not alone.

 New to Medicare Checklist

-When first becoming eligible, there several steps to get the ball rolling.
+When you first become eligible, there are several steps to get the ball rolling.
 Although it seems like a lot, it’s a painless process when you know the proper steps to take, and we can take you through them:

 - Contact the Social Security office for the necessary forms to apply: www.ssa.gov